-Purpose: The purpose of this course is to provide physicians, nurses, and other healthcare professionals who manage the care of patients with pneumonia a foundation for effective management strategies in order to improve outcomes and foster an interprofessional collaborative practice consistent with published guidelines.
+Purpose: The purpose of this course is to provide

+physicians, nurses, and other healthcare professionals who manage the care of patients with pneumonia a foundation for effective management strategies in order to improve outcomes and foster an interprofessional collaborative practice consistent with published quidelines.

-Faculty: Carol Whelan, APRN; Lori L. Alexander, MTPW, ELS, MWC Additional Approval: AACN Synergy CERP Category A, CCMC, CCMC
+Faculty: Carol Whelan, APRN; Lori L. Alexander, MTPW, ELS, MWC Audience: This course is designed for all physicians, physician assistants, and nurses, especially those working in the emergency department, outpatient settings, pediatrics, nursing homes, and intensive care units.
+Additional Approval: AACN Synergy CERP Category A, CCMC